furqanRupom/manage-user-app/README.md

     ```http
     GET /api/users/:userId
     ```
+    * you can get specific user by sending response with this following routes

 - **Update Specific User:**
     ```http
     PUT /api/users/:userId
     ```

+    * you can update the specific user with this routes

 - **Delete Specific User:**
     ```http
     DELETE /api/users/:userId
     ```
+    * you can delete the specific user with this routes

 - **Create Specific User Orders:**
     ```http
     PUT /api/users/:userId/orders
     ```

+    * you can create a product orders list by using this routes

 - **Retrieve Specific User Orders:**
     ```http
     GET /api/users/:userId/orders
     ```
+ * you can retrieve all the products orders list by using routes
+ *
 - **Retrieve Specific User Orders Total Price:**
     ```http
     GET /api/users/:userId/orders/total-price
     ```
+    * you can   calculate the total cost of products for specific users wit this routes.

-Feel free to explore and use these routes as needed.
-If you have any questions or run into issues, don't hesitate to reach out!
+Explore freely this app and use all routes as need it .
+And you get any bugs or problem don't hesitate to reach out!